 Description: Introduction and application of several strategies including elementary numerical and symbolic methods, and various programming tools to solve problems in engineering and science.

-MATHEMATICS 176: Introductory Calculus for Business and Social Sciences (3 credits)
+MATH 176: Introductory Calculus for Business and Social Sciences (3 credits)

 Description: Fundamental ideas of analytic geometry and calculus, plane coordinates, graphs, functions, limits, derivatives, integrals, the fundamental theorem of calculus, rates, extrema and applications thereof.

-BIOLOGY 105: Introduction to Neuroscience (3 credits)
+PHILOSOPHY 101: Introduction to Philosophy (3 credits)

 "I especially enjoyed the fact that the courses were challenging -- that fact alone helped me see more potential in myself."